skandacode/skandacode.github.io/community-service.md

 These are just some of the events that I have conducted.
 Most of these were organized by me, and not as part of a bigger event.

 **Community Impact:**
-- **Student Reach:** Presented to over 5,000 children at community events, libraries, and schools
+- Presented to over 5,000 children at community events, libraries, and schools
-- **Community Engagement:** Conducted 20+ outreach events to spread awareness of STEM
+- Conducted 20+ outreach events to spread awareness of STEM
-- **FIRST Promotion:** Introduced hundreds of families to FIRST Lego League and FIRST Tech Challenge programs
+- Introduced hundreds of families to FIRST Lego League and FIRST Tech Challenge programs
-- **Local Impact:** Introduced robotics to students from multiple schools and community centers
+- Introduced robotics to students from multiple schools and community centers

 ## TIER 2: SHARING KNOWLEDGE BY TEACHING